Moving data between scaled-out cloud databases

 The split-merge Service provides the RequestStatus table in the metadata store database for monitoring of completed and ongoing requests.
 The table lists a row for each split-merge request that has been submitted to this instance of the split-merge service.
 It gives the following information for each request:

-- CancelRequest: A flag that indicates whether the request has been cancelled.
+A flag that indicates whether the request has been canceled.

 The split-merge service uses Azure Diagnostics based on Azure SDK 2.5 for monitoring and diagnostics.
 You control the diagnostics configuration as explained here: Enabling Diagnostics in Azure Cloud Services and Virtual Machines.
 The download package includes two diagnostics configurations - one for the web role and one for the worker role.
-These diagnostics configurations for the service follow the guidance from Cloud Service Fundamentals in Microsoft Azure.
 It includes the definitions to log Performance Counters, IIS logs, Windows Event Logs, and split-merge application event logs.

 To enable monitoring and diagnostics using the diagnostic configuration for the web and worker roles provided by the NuGet package, run the following commands using Azure PowerShell: